 Then, we can calculate the summations in Eq. (\ref{Eq:c6c}), $N^{1/\alpha}\sum^{N}_{j=1}j^{-1/\alpha} $ and $N^{2/\alpha}\sum^{N}_{j=1}j^{-2/\alpha}$, by applying an asymptotic expansion formula for the Riemann Zeta function,

-Neglecting the third term and higher order terms in the right hand side of Eq. (\ref{Eq:c7}), we have the following approximation of Eq. (\ref{Eq:c6c}) for $0 < \alpha $:
+Neglecting the third term and higher order terms in the right-hand side of Eq. (\ref{Eq:c7}), we have the following approximation of Eq. (\ref{Eq:c6c}) for $0 < \alpha $:

 These theoretical evaluations are checked numerically in Fig. \ref{fig:f2}, in which the widths of growth rate distributions for the aggregated system are plotted as functions of the number of subunits, $N$.
 The theoretical asymptotic functional forms in Table 1 fit quite well asymptotically for all cases.
 It should be noted that the standard deviation (or the variance) observes a slightly different scaling from that given Eq. (\ref{Eq:c8}) and is not suitable for the scale parameters of our model, except for extremely large $N$ (Appendix E).
-As an alternative of the standard deviation, we introduce the median of $\bar{G}(t;N)^2$ and the interquartile range (IQR) as the measure of the width of the distribution in Figs. \ref{fig:f2}(a) and (b), respectively.
-From Fig. \ref{fig:f2}(a) we can confirm that the medians of $\bar{G}(t;N)^2$ almost correspond to the width given by Eq. \ref{Eq:c8}, and from Fig. \ref{fig:f2}(b) IQRs are proportional to asymptotic behavior of this equation given by Table 1.
-In addition, from Table 1 and Appendix D , we can also confirm that Eq. (\ref{Eq:c8}) is proportional to the scale parameter of the stable distribution given by Eq. \ref{parameter3} for $N>>1$.
+As an alternative to the standard deviation, we introduce the median of $\bar{G}(t;N)^2$ and the IQR as the measure of the width of the distribution in Figs. \ref{fig:f2}(a) and \ref{fig:f2}(b), respectively.
+From Fig. \ref{fig:f2}(a) we can confirm that the medians of $\bar{G}(t;N)^2$ almost correspond to the width given by Eq. (\ref{Eq:c8}), and from Fig. \ref{fig:f2}(b) we see that the IQRs are proportional to the asymptotic behaviour of this equation given by Table 1.
+In addition, from Table 1 and Appendix D, we can also confirm that Eq. (\ref{Eq:c8}) is proportional to the scale parameter of the stable distribution given by Eq. (\ref{parameter3}) for $N\gg 1$.